 And…just to add one final wild card to the deck, there’s also “spontaneous ovulation” that can be caused by a number of factors, including astrology, an especially delicious chocolate cake, closing a big deal at work or watching an Idris Elba movie (just kidding, but you get the idea—spontaneous ovulation is as individual as you are.)

-Moon signs and houses in astrology that boost fertility and pregnancy
+Moon signs and houses in astrology that boost astrology to predict fertility and pregnancy

 According to astrology, not all full moons are the same when it comes to fertility.
 Here are a few of the things to watch for that make certain moons more (or less) fertile.